Defense-in-Depth: Applying Multiple Layers of Security for Protecting Business Assets

 Step Two – File it Away

 An often overlooked aspect of security is actually built-into every operating system utilized in today’s business world.
 File-level protection can be managed and proven valuable (especially for smaller budgets) in protecting critical business information.
-Apply appropriate permissions to protect confidentiality and integrity with role based access considerations.
+Apply appropriate permissions to protect confidentiality and integrity with role-based access considerations.
 Log access to files and monitor users to ensure permissions are effective.
 Implement appropriate backup and recovery capabilities.

 Step(s) Three & Four – Do We Have a Patch for that Virus?

-I like to pair these two separate security measures together because in some ways they become dependent of one another.
+I like to pair these two separate security measures together because in some ways they become dependent on one another.
 While an anti-virus solution protects against unwanted bugs from penetrating our networks, it requires periodic updates to protect against the latest threat.
 The same can be said about many of the applications running on our business networks.
 Failure to properly patch applications can lead to the same disastrous consequences as failing to update your anti-virus.
 The first step is developing a patch management process and metric that drives timelines for patching security risks.
-The process should also addresses patches by priority and severity.
+The process should also address patches by priority and severity.
 As always patches should be tested before implementation to reduce risks of impacting system availability.

 Step Five – Fire on the Perimeter

 Many harmful incidents can be prevented at the perimeter of our networks.
 I cannot tell you how many times my colleagues and I have performed an incident review or security-breach analysis only to find that the incident could have been prevented if the firewalls in place had been properly patched and/or configured.
 Firewall rules should deny by default and permit by exception.
 Performing periodic review of your network perimeter devices and rules on a yearly basis is a practice that pays dividends.
 Additionally, on a regular basis validate network device configurations to ensure they have not drifted from the directives specified by your configuration standards.